jacobian/infosec-engineering/README.md

 # InfoSec Engineering Reading List

-A reading list for InfoSec engineers, with an emphasis engineering for Software-, Platform-, and Infrastructure-as-a-Service.
+A reading list for InfoSec engineers, with an emphasis on Software-, Platform-, and Infrastructure-as-a-Service.

 [Suggestions are welcome!](CONTRIBUTING.md)